What Is VO2 Max? The Complete Guide to the Longevity Metric That Matters Most

 What's the quickest way to raise VO2 max?

-Does weight affect VO2 max?
+Does body weight affect VO2 max?

 Updated March 2026